-Six Months Ended June 30, 2011 Compared to Six Months Ended June 30, 2010
+Nine Months Ended September 30, 2011 Compared to Nine Months Ended September 30, 2010

-Our net income attributable to NL stockholders was \$34.1 million, or \$.70 per share, in the first six months of 2011 compared to net income of \$2.0 million, or \$.01 loss per share, in the first six months of 2010.
-As more fully described below, our income per share increased from 2010 to 2011 primarily due to the net effect of:
+Our net income attributable to NL stockholders was \$61.8 million, or \$1.27 per share, in the first nine months of 2011 compared to \$13.5 million, or \$.23 per share, in the first nine months of 2010.
+As more fully discussed below, the increase in our net income per share from 2010 to 2011 is primarily due to the net effect of:

-- higher equity in net income of Kronos in 2011 due to Kronos' higher income from operations in 2011 partially offset by an income tax benefit recognized by Kronos in 2010 as well as a reduction of our ownership percentage in Kronos from 36% in the first six months of 2010 to 30% in 2011 as a result of Kronos' secondary stock offering completed in November 2010, - · higher income from operations from component products in 2011 principally due to a patent litigation settlement gain as discussed below, - higher environmental remediation and related expense in 2011 of \$10.8 million, - a litigation settlement expense in 2010 as discussed below, and - higher insurance recoveries in 2010 primarily related to the litigation settlement expense.
+- higher equity in net income of Kronos in 2011 due to Kronos' higher income from operations in 2011 partially offset by an income tax benefit recognized by Kronos in 2010 as well as a reduction of our ownership percentage in Kronos from 36% in the first nine months of 2010 to 30% in 2011 as a result of Kronos' secondary stock offering completed in November 2010, - higher income from operations from component products in 2011 principally due to a patent litigation settlement gain as discussed below,

-Our 2011 net income attributable to NL stockholders includes the following first quarter items:
+- higher environmental remediation and related expense in 2011 of \$10.9 million, - a litigation settlement expense in 2010 as discussed below, and - higher insurance recoveries in 2010 primarily related to the litigation settlement expense partially offset by an insurance recovery settlement in 2011 for certain past lead defense costs.

-- · income of \$.06 per share, net of noncontrolling interest and income taxes, related to a CompX patent litigation settlement and - a charge of \$.01 per share included in our equity in Kronos in 2011 consisting of a call premium and the write-off of unamortized deferred financing costs and original issue discount associated with Kronos' redemption of Senior Notes.
+Our 2011 net income attributable to NL stockholders includes the following:

-Our 2010 net income attributable to NL stockholders includes the following first quarter items:
+- income of \$.22 per share related to certain insurance recoveries we recognized, - · income of \$.06 per share, net of noncontrolling interest and income taxes, related to a CompX patent litigation settlement and - a charge of \$.01 per share included in our equity in Kronos in 2011 consisting of a call premium and the write-off of unamortized deferred financing costs and original issue discount associated with Kronos' redemption of Senior Notes, and - a write-down of assets held for sale of \$.02 per share.

-• income included in our equity in earnings of Kronos of \$.17 per share related to an income tax benefit recognized by Kronos in the first quarter related to a European Court ruling that resulted in the favorable resolution of certain German income tax issues,
+Our 2010 net income attributable to NL stockholders includes:

-- income of \$.24 per share related to certain insurance recoveries we recognized, - a charge of \$.43 per share related to a litigation settlement expense, and - a charge of \$.03 per share, net of noncontrolling interest, related to recognition of a deferred income tax liability associated with a determination that certain undistributed earnings of CompX's Taiwanese subsidiary can no longer be considered to be permanently reinvested.
+- income included in our equity in earnings of Kronos of \$.17 per share related to an income tax benefit recognized by Kronos in the first quarter related to a European Court ruling that resulted in the favorable resolution of certain German income tax issues, - income of \$.25 per share related to certain insurance recoveries we recognized, - income of \$.07 per share related to a settlement agreement we entered into with another PRP for certain environmental matters, - a charge of \$.43 per share related to a litigation settlement expense, - a charge of \$.03 per share, net of noncontrolling interest, related to recognition of a deferred income tax liability associated with a determination that certain undistributed earnings of CompX's Taiwanese subsidiary can no longer be considered to be permanently reinvested, and - a write-down of assets held for sale of \$.01 per share.